1.4 Stories of pursuing radical creativity

 This work is the culmination of decades of experiments.
 Its roots go back to cold temperature physics research at Aalto.
 Ilmoniemi and some of the other physicists saw the potential application in other fields, but it took perseverance to realize those possibilities.

 There were obstacles along the way, but there were also moments of insight and creativity.
 ‘Creative moments are very rare,’ says Ilmoniemi.
 ‘But they are absolutely necessary, if significant progress is sought for.
-It is in a way something that is prepared for, all the time, by thinking, by discussing, by reading, and sometimes by presenting crazy ideas’
+It is in a way something that is prepared for, all the time, by thinking, by discussing, by reading, and sometimes by presenting crazy ideas.’

 This project demonstrates the need for perseverance and the value of multidisciplinarity, bringing together a team of people with backgrounds in physics, medicine and engineering to create something new.
 But the most intriguing element of creativity here may be what Ilmoniemi said: creativity cannot be forced, but at the same time it is essential for success.
 Creative processes should be trusted even without knowing whether or when a breakthrough might happen.